-For a sample of the 50 largest exporters, we find that an index of labor force quality ('ability to perform') and a cultural indicator of 'long-term orientation' both correlate strongly with the revealed (non-)routine comparative advantage measure.
+For a sample of the 50 largest exporters, we find that an index of 'workforce characteristics and organization' and a cultural indicator of 'long-term orientation' both correlate strongly with the revealed (non-)routine comparative advantage measure.
 For the sample of EU countries, the correlation is strongest for strictness of employment protection legislation.